 Extended features provided by Cloud Storage Tools API

-The GCS stream wrapper lets you use PHP filesystem calls.
-However, there are extended features available that you may need for an optimal use of GCS.
+The Google Cloud Storage stream wrapper lets you use PHP filesystem calls.
+However, there are extended features available that you may need for an optimal use of Google Cloud Storage.
 These extended features are provided in the Cloud Storage Tools API:

 This API provides a set of functions that support the serving of files and images, along with other useful utilities.
 We'll cover several of these in the other topic pages.